Hello! You’ve found me, and I’m so glad you’re here; it’s meant to be!

 When this started happening nine years ago, I didn’t know what to do.
 When I would get a mean comment I could cry and eat cookie dough and feel sorry for myself.
 Then I decided to own it and created the annual “best hate comments of the year” list, which is one of several random things I am known for, along with falling off a camel in Jordan and just generally ranting.

 Disclosure – in my defense, I really don’t rant *that* often, guys, though I do rant enough that I have an entire category on my blog denoted “this will probably get me hate mail.”

 If you need a laugh check them out below

 My blog is a collection of anecdotes and adventures that will hopefully entertain and make you smile, and also not take life too seriously.
 But sometimes I also like to muse over the bigger questions, like why abbreviation is such a long word and what can I do to be a better human.

-I’ve got seven years worth of stories on here, many of which I haven’t looked at since clicking publish, so lord knows what kinds of goodies you might find on here if you start digging.
+I’ve got a decade worth of stories on here, many of which I haven’t looked at since clicking publish, so lord knows what kinds of goodies you might find on here if you start digging.
 No need to point out all my typos, thankyouverymuch.

 Instagram – I hang out here the most, especially on the Stories feature

 Facebook – over 15 years on here, what?!